danielkmariam/jiran/README.md

   **Configuration**

   The first task that needs to be performed before start using the tool is configuring Jira domain and credentials.
 To do so, we need to use `$ jiran config` command which will prompt us to fill required information.
-Upon completing required questions a `~/.jira/config.json` file accessible only to the current user will be created.
+Upon completing required questions a `~/.jiran/config/default.json` file accessible only to the current user will be created.

-  To save Jira information to config file
+  To save Jira information to default json file

     $ jiran config

+   It is possible to have multiple configuration files.
+To save Jira information to a file name of your choice

+      $ jiran config -f <name-of-file.json>

+  To view available configuration files

+      $ jiran config -l

+  To switch to a specific configuration from the list available

+      $ jiran config -s <name-of-file.json>

   To view what is saved in config file

     $ jiran config -v

-  To saved default project
+  To save default project to the current configuration

     $ jiran config -p <project key>